This guide will teach you the basic functions that you have under the ‘Employee’ access level in Deputy.

 Ending your shift works exactly the same way!

 You can also start your shift via web browser.
 To do this, log into Deputy at once.deputy.com.
 Make your way to the ‘Me’ page.
-In the top right hand corner, it will show shift details, such as what area you will be working in, and start times.
-Press the green ‘Start Shift’ button to begin your shift.
+On the left side, you will see your scheduled shift details.
+Click ‘Start Shift’ to begin your shift.

 iOS and Android App